Electronic-Minds/NeoGraPHP/Readme.md

 More examples can be found in the examples/ folder.

+If you're looking for a Symfony2 Bundle to access Neo4j, you might be interested in [NeoGraPHP Symfony2 Bundle](https://github.com/Electronic-Minds/NeoGraPHPBundle).

 Tests
 -----
 The UnitTests are located in lib/Neo4j/Tests/ and can be run with [phpunit](https://github.com/sebastianbergmann/phpunit).